rikosintie/Discovery/docs/Using_PowerShell.md

 This is optional but if you use Windows Terminal often it's worth customizing the order that your shells are displayed in.

 - Open Windows Terminal
-- Click the :ChevronDownIcon: in the top menu
+- Click the :Octicons-ChevronDownIcon: in the top menu
 - Click `settings`
-- Click `Open JSON FIle` at the very bottom, left of the terminal.
+- Click `Open JSON File` at the very bottom, left of the terminal.

 ----------------------------------------------------------------